-Remember that laws are enacted that govern mental health, plus you may have company policies and a health insurance plan that cover the mental health issues of employees.
+Remember that laws are enacted that govern employee mental health, plus you may have company policies and a health insurance plan that covers the mental health issues of employees.
 If you have an EAP, make sure you refer people if they appear to be struggling.
 Ask your healthcare broker for help in understanding in-network mental healthcare providers.

 Laws such as the Americans with Disabilities Act (ADA) and the Family Medical Leave Act (FMLA) still apply.
 An employee suffering from a mental health issue may be eligible for coverage under one or both of these laws.
 Under the ADA, that means employers are obligated to find a reasonable accommodation, which can be anything from extra breaks to time off.

 Because of ADA protections, you also cannot discriminate against or punish an employee who needs an accommodation for mental health issues—the same way you cannot, for example, take similar action against a worker for having cancer.
 Under the FMLA, meanwhile, employees can take intermittent leave to get the mental healthcare they need.

 Due to emergency legislation passed to help with the COVID-19 crisis, employees may be eligible for pay while caring for their own children.
 While childcare isn't directly related to mental health, it can cause substantial stress, and financial assistance may be necessary to support an employee.

 It's essential to know of any federal, state, and local laws that apply to your business.
 If you're unsure, check with your employment law attorney.